onestardao/WFGY/ProblemMap/Atlas/Fixes/official/demos/demo-f1-grounding-anchor/README.md

 > the answer attached itself to the wrong evidence source

-That means the first failure is not “I cannot see the error.”
+That means the first failure is not:

+> I cannot yet inspect the system clearly enough

 It is:

-> “the output lost the correct anchor.”
+> the output lost the correct anchor

 ### Wrong cut

-- “this is mainly a black-box debugging problem”
+“This is mainly a black-box debugging problem.”

 ### Better cut

-- “this is a grounding-first failure with possible observability pressure at the edge”
+“This is a grounding-first failure with possible observability pressure at the edge.”

 That distinction matters because the first repair move changes immediately.

 ---

-## 4. Baseline failure 🧱
+## 4. Baseline failure

-The baseline case should be intentionally simple and easy to explain.
+The baseline case is intentionally simple and easy to inspect.

 ### Core pattern